Conscious Creekside Wedding Shoot Pt 1: Venue , Decor + and the Great Outdoors

 Beer - Barn Hammer Brewing

-Pearl & Birch maintains an ethical approach to everything we do, from the reusing of our garment bags to the upcycling of dated gowns to modern day dresses.
+Our mission Pearl & Birch maintains an ethical approach to everything we do, from the reusing of our garment bags to the upcycling of dated gowns to modern day dresses.
 Our mission is to sell-abrate slow fashion, offering options for all once-wear events.
 By rewearing and repairing dresses, shoes and accessories we decrease textile waste and reduce the global environmental impact of clothing production.
 April 22 is celebrated as Earth day and we wanted to showcase this beautiful eco-conscious styled shoot we created with a team of over 20 local vendors to encourage people to make mindful purchases and plan with purpose all year long.
 There are so ways to reduce our impact- follow us on Instagram, Facebook, Pinterest and our blog for more inspiring ideas.